This factsheet is about bowel (colon) cancer

 Causes of bowel cancer

-Most polyps remain benign throughout life but about one in ten will turn into a cancer.
-Broadly speaking, the larger a polyp, the more likely it is to become cancerous – although cancer is unusual if the polyp is less than 1cm in diameter.
+Most polyps remain benign throughout life but about 1 in 10 will turn into a cancer.
+Broadly speaking, the larger a polyp, the more likely it is to become cancerous.

 Can bowel cancer be hereditary?

 If a person is young (40-50 years of age) when bowel cancer is diagnosed or if

 cancer is very common in the family (three or more family members), there may